KaranJayachandra/KaranJayachandra.github.io/_posts/2021-10-06-road-network.md

 categories: general python
 ---

-**The Gist:** I was inspired to create a poster that was based on reddit post.
+**The Gist:** I was inspired to create a poster that was based on a reddit post.
 I document the process here.

 <img src="{{site.url}}/assets/images/road_network_low.png" alt="Road Network">

 Some time ago, I came across a [post](https://www.reddit.com/r/dataisbeautiful/comments/lnlkp5/mapping_the_main_roads_of_the_world_oc/) on the subreddt r/dataisbeautiful and liked the aesthetics of the visualization.
 I thought this would make for a very good poster especially if the location meant something to the owner.
 Therefore, I started digging into how I could make one for myself.
 Using data sets form governmental agencies seemed too time consuming.
-However while I was mindlessly searching the internet, I came across the python library called [OSMNX](https://osmnx.readthedocs.io/en/stable/) that directly accesses data from OpenStreetMap and can fetch the data directly.
-This seemed to be the method with the least hassle.
+However while I was mindlessly searching the internet, I came across the python library called [OSMNX](https://osmnx.readthedocs.io/en/stable/) that directly accesses data from OpenStreetMap and can fetch the data without much hassle.
 However installing this package took me quite sometime to figure out mainly because of dependencies.
 I am not used to working with such libraries.
 Luckily this [blog](https://geoffboeing.com/2016/11/osmnx-python-street-networks/) post helped me quite a bit.

 {% highlight python %}
 import osmnx as ox